CBB752Spring2016/CBB752Spring2016.github.io/index.md

 #### 2. Sequence Analysis

-2.1 Propose a tool that generates pileup format from SAM file.(Kevin)
+2.1 Propose a tool that generates pileup format from SAM file.(Kevin, Calvin)

 2.2 Propose a tool that calculates FPKM (or TPM, and justify your choice) from given SAM and GTF files.
 (Julian)